makethingshappy/IoTflow/README.md

 - New workflow patterns
 - Expanded MQTT routing schemes
 - Additional IoTextra module integrations
-- ESP32-S3 gateway flows
 - Developer-friendly automation blocks
+- Secure Authentication for MQTT Communication

 All updates will maintain the structure required by the unified documentation and licensing rules.